micheles/decorator/documentation.rst

      ordinal = 2

 I have added an ordinal to the Rock-Paper-Scissor classes to simplify the implementation.
 The idea is to define a generic function `win(a, b)` of two arguments corresponding to the moves of the first and second player respectively.
-The moves are instances of the classes Rock, Paper and Scissors; Paper instances win over Rocks, Scissor win over Paper and Rock win over Scissor.
-The function with return 1 for a win, -1 for a loss and 0 for parity.
-There are
+The moves are instances of the classes Rock, Paper and Scissors; Paper wins over Rock, Scissor wins over Paper and Rock wins over Scissor.
+The function with return +1 for a win, -1 for a loss and 0 for parity.
+There are 9 combinations, however combinations with the same ordinal (i.e. the same class) return 0;
-9 combinations, however combinations with the same ordinal correspond to parity and exchanging the order of the arguments the sign of the result changes, so it is enough to specify only 3 direct implementations:
+moreover by exchanging the order of the arguments the sign of the result changes, so it is enough to specify only 3 direct
+implementations:

 .. code-block:: python